microsoft/pxt-ev3/docs/fll.md

 ![Coding in JavaScript](/static/fll/code-js.gif)

+Also, watch the [Text-based Coding](https://legoeducation.videomarketingplatform.co/v.ihtml/player.html?token=3513a83b87fe536b2dc512237465fd1b&source=embed&photo%5fid=35719471) video for more about coding using the JavaScript editor.

 ### How do I use the Simulator?

 The Simulator will show the physical representation of your code blocks.
 For example, based on this code snippet, the Simulator will show the touch sensor on Port 1, and a large motor on Port D.